 While not light at all weighing in at 11.89 ounces/347 grams for a size 10.5 (SMDH never thought I’d ever give a shoe this heavy a thumbs up), the Ultraboost 19 is heavier than the OG Ultraboost by almost.5 ounces but doesn’t feel as heavy as it is due to the energy return.
 The UB19 has a 10mm drop with heel: 29 mm / forefoot: 19 mm.
 Under the footbed, adidas had a web to help the unpredictable boost stay headed in the right direction; that has been replaced with the PRIMEKNIT 360 that goes around, over and under the foot.
 You know, like a sock.

 The Ultraboost 19 Continental Flexible Stretchweb rubber is fantastic at creating a smooth feel with loads of traction.
 Some of our Instagram followers complained about the durability of the rubber, but I haven’t had any issues with it.
 In between the boost and the Continental rubber is the secret sauce for the dynamic ride of the UB19.
-The “Torsion Spring is integrated in the midsole to provide support during landing and propulsion at toe-off.”
+The “Torsion Spring is integrated with the midsole to provide support during landing and propulsion at toe-off.”

 So those are the details of the shoe, but how does it perform??
 Like a stud.

 Easy runs were a treat; every step was met with soft cushioning and smooth strides.
-I picked up the pace on a speed day that went like this: 2-mile warm up, 6x 5 min @ 6:58 pace with 4 min recovery between intervals, and finally a 2-mile cool down for a total of 10 miles.
+I picked up the pace on a speed day that went like this: 2-mile warm-up, 6x 5 min @ 6:58 pace with 4 min recovery between intervals, and finally a 2-mile cool down for a total of 10 miles.
 I was able to hold the pace without feeling the extra weight of the shoe.
 Finally, this morning I took these beauties out for 15 miles and finished with my tired legs feeling not too beat up.
 I would typically never do speed work in a shoe that I consider a daily trainer.
 The Ultraboost 19 did well, but I’ll go back to something like the adios 4 next week.

 I’d say the weight, but it didn’t really bother me in these.
 Scratching my head on this, but it really wasn’t a factor.
 One thing that is a factor and could be a problem is the thermal dynamics of this shoe.
 I am running in cold temps, nothing above 40º F and the shoe gets warm like a foot sweater.
 The sidewall plastic panels had condensation in them after my runs.
 My fear is that the Ultraboost 19 will turn into swamps in higher temps.
 I will have to wait and see.
 Oh yeah, they ain’t cheap and they don’t really go on sale.
 The original model still sells for the same $180 price tag.